thereferences/systems/docs/source/stakeholders/register.md

 <br>

-The details per registree, stakeholder, should include:
+The details per registree, i.e., stakeholder, should include:

 * Name
 * Role in employing organisation.